jermnelson/suitcase-library/60-69 Campaigns/60.01 Zero Day/script-001.md

 2.  **INT.
 A small room with a desk surrounded by book shelves Behind the reference desk is a middle-aged black woman, with short black hair with streaks of gray with a pair of glasses perched upon her nose.
-Jerms A. Ally is standing to her left and looks back as the patron one steps through to the floor and patron two rights themself.
+Jerms A. Ally is standing to her left and looks back as patron one steps through to the floor and patron two rights themself.

                                    ELIZA JAMES
                      Welcome to the library!
 How can we help you?